 wp_postmeta: Stores post-specific metadata such as search engine optimization or custom fields used by third-party plugins or themes.

-wp_terms: Defines categories associated with posts creating hierarchical classifications based on tags or categories defined by the author/editor.
+wp_terms: Defines categories associated with posts, creating hierarchical classifications based on tags or categories the author/editor defines.

 wp_termrelationships: Creates associations between terms (categories & tags) assigned to each posted item in the WordPress database structure.

 wp_termmeta: Stores additional information about tours in hierarchical taxonomies describing their use concerning posts stored in WordPress databases.

 wp_commentmeta: Stores other comment metadata like IP addresses created by commenters when they submit comments on the webpages powered by WordPress CMS.

 Regular WordPress database optimization is essential for ensuring the optimal performance of any website on this platform.

 By removing unnecessary data, such as large files and post revisions from your site’s database, you can significantly reduce page loading times while decreasing the strain on shared hosting servers during peak traffic times.